Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

 \subsection{MIA performance in the offline setting}

-As stated in Section~\ref{app:sec:background}, the literature distinguishes between an \emph{online} and \emph{offline} setting for reference-model based MIAs~\citep{carlini2022membership,zarifzadehlow}.
-In the online setting, the attacker has access to reference models trained on data including ($\Phi_{\text{IN}}$) and excluding ($\Phi_{\text{OUT}}$) the target example $\vx$.
-In the offline setting, the attacker only has access to models not trained on $\vx$, thus to $\Phi_{\text{OUT}}$.
-Throughout this work, we consider the strongest attacker and thus report all results in the online setting.
+As stated in Section~\ref{sec:rw} and Appendix~\ref{app:sec:background}, the literature distinguishes between online and offline settings for reference-based MIAs~\citep{carlini2022membership,zarifzadehlow}.
+In the online setting, the attacker has access to reference models trained on data including the target sample $\vx$ ($\Phi_{\text{IN}}$) and excluding it($\Phi_{\text{OUT}}$).
+In the offline setting, the attacker only has access to $\Phi_{\text{OUT}}$.
+Throughout this work, we consider the strongest attacker, and thus report all results in the online setting.

-For completion, we here also instantiate MIAs in the offline setting in the same experimental setup as considered above.
-We adopt the offline versions for both LiRA and RMIA as originally proposed~\citep{carlini2022membership,zarifzadehlow}.
-For LiRA, without $\Phi_{\text{IN}}$ we are not able to approximate the probability $p_{\text{IN}}(f_\theta(\vx))$, and thus just consider the one-sided hypothesis test as membership signal instead of the likelihood ratio:\looseness=-1
+For completeness, we instantiate MIAs in the offline setting in the same experimental setup as considered above for our additional RMIA tests (Appendix~\ref{app:sec:rmia}).
+We test the offline versions for both LiRA and RMIA, as originally proposed in ~\citet{carlini2022membership} and \citet{zarifzadehlow}, respectively.\looseness=-1